gotten/academic-kickstart/content/project/genetics/index.md

 slides: ""
 ---

 I have used genetic research to study several branches of my ancestors and break down some brick walls.
-The most important results have been anonimized for privacy reasons and published in a Book Section in the *"Drents Genealogisch Jaarboek 2017"*.
+The most striking results have been anonymized for privacy reasons and published in a Book Section in the *"Drents Genealogisch Jaarboek 2017"*.